ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    Controls the size of the stack for threads created by the OpenMP implementation.

 ``SFC_CLIMO_DIR``: (Default: "")
-   The directory containing pre-generated surface climatology files to use when the ``MAKE_SFC_CLIMO`` is not meant to run.
+   The directory containing pre-generated surface climatology files to use when the ``MAKE_SFC_CLIMO`` task is not meant to run.

 .. _task_get_extrn_ics: